jada-cumberland/linux_setup/README.md

 # What is this?
 This bash script is designed to automate setup for my personal Linux VM instances.
-I intend to add to it as time passes and I customize my VMs more.
+I intend to add to and improve it as time passes and I customize my VMs more.

 # To use:
 1. Download: `git clone https://github.com/jada-cumberland/linux_setup.git`